 The project is located in an existing harbor in an urbanized area.
 Development already exists on the subject site.
-The project site does not contain any known sensitive marine resources, therefore the impacts arising from the proposed project will be minimal.
+Impacts to eelgrass will be mitigated.
 In addition, the proposed development has been conditioned to assure the proposed project is consistent with the resource protection policies of the Coastal Act.
 The conditions also serve to mitigate significant adverse impacts under CEQA.
-The conditions are: 1) a requirement that the applicant comply with plans submitted with the application; 2) a requirement that the applicant conform with specific construction responsibilities to avoid impacts upon water quality and marine resources; 3) a requirement to conduct pre- and post-construction eelgrass surveys, and if any unanticipated impacts occur those impacts be mitigated; 4) a requirement that the applicant prepare a survey to confirm the absence of Caulerpa taxifolia in the project area; 5) a requirement that the applicant acknowledge that this coastal development permit is not a waiver of any public rights which may exist on the property:, and 6) a requirement for the submittal of an anchor management plan.
+The conditions are: 1) a requirement that the applicant comply with plans submitted with the application; 2) a requirement that the applicant conform with specific construction responsibilities to avoid impacts upon water quality and marine resources; 3) a requirement to conduct pre- and post-eelgrass construction surveys, and where any impacts occur those impacts be mitigated; 4) a requirement that the applicant prepare a survey to confirm the absence of Caulerpa taxifolia in the project area; 5) a requirement that the applicant acknowledge that this coastal development permit is not a waiver of any public rights which may exist on the property, and 6) a requirement for the submittal of an anchor management plan.
 There are no other feasible alternatives or mitigation measures available which will lessen any significant adverse impact the activity would have on the environment.
 Therefore, the Commission finds that the proposed project, as conditioned, can be found consistent with the requirements of CEQA.